 Children with severe disabilities

 The chickenpox vaccine is recommended for severely disabled children who have never had chickenpox if they live in special residential units.

 Women of childbearing age

-Vaccination is recommended for women of childbearing age who have never had chickenpox, not immune of this age.
+Vaccination is recommended for women of childbearing age who have never had chickenpox, not immune to this age.

 The chickenpox vaccine contains a part of the virus that has been modified to reduce its virulence (attenuated virus) while offering protection against the disease.

-The chickenpox vaccine is now combined with portions of the measles, mumps, and rubella viruses, which are offered to children at 18 months of age.
+The chickenpox vaccine is now combined with portions of the measles, mumps, and rubella viruses offered to children at 18 months of age.